 His experiences, also add credibility to the rumoured ‘acts of bestiality’ described by Anne Clwyd MP, after reading parts of the Jillings Report, which was commissioned in 1996.

 *A report, which has still not been released in it’s entirety, regardless of what some people are saying online.*

 It would have been impossible for him however, to have been able to give, what could have been crucial evidence to the Waterhouse Tribunal.

 Sadly, he had taken his own life on the 6th of January 1994, almost a full three years before the Inquiry began.

-He had seen him, some years after leaving Bryn Estyn, later returning to the squalid flat where his tormentor was now living, and struck him three times across the face, slashing open his nose, with what was described as ‘a large sword’.
+He had seen him, some years after leaving Bryn Estyn, later returning to the squalid flat where his tormentor was then living, and struck him three times across the face, slashing open his nose, with what was described as ‘a large sword’.

 The man who had made his life ‘a living hell’ for years however, was never convicted, or appeared before a court, nor was he even named in any of the reporting media outlets.

-His identity has remained hidden for more than twenty years, stored safely away in a court archive, or on a long-closed file tucked safely away, somewhere in north Wales.
+His identity has remained hidden for more than twenty years, stored safely away in a court archive, or on a long-closed file tucked safely away, somewhere in North Wales.

 To be continued….